 There is limited available information on the performance of commercial systems in the Shire.
+COS have identified importance of gathering all of the commercial system data for the Shire, which is noted as Action 8 in the Action Plan.
 Commercial systems within COS will be managed as per the same criteria as domestic systems, with some consideration for the specific waste stream.
 Generally speaking, commercial treatment plants are often the same age as the development they service, and are upgraded or replaced only when a noticeable problem is observed, and/or the development is modified to alter (usually increase) design flows (e.g. expanding operations).

-Without proactive enforcement from the regulator, system maintenance, monitoring and record-keeping can become lax over time, with system performance suffering as a result.
+Without proactive enforcement from the regulator, system maintenance, monitoring and recordkeeping can become lax over time, with system performance suffering as a result.
 Generally speaking, older commercial systems are often non-compliant with current expectations and standards (e.g. are licenced to discharge treated effluent to surface watercourses or within watercourse buffers).
 However, they continue operating until improvements are triggered, typically by the identification of problems, the redevelopment of the premises, or proactive intervention by regulators, local government or other agencies.